 TIPS: Choose a contrast of at least 5000: 1

-The HDR (High Dynamic Range) is a technology with ultra HD and 4K.
-It makes it possible to obtain a superior projection quality partly thanks to better management of the image’s high and low lights (more details in dark and light areas).
-There are different standards, the best known of which are Dolby Vision, HDR10, and HDR10 +.
+The HDR is a technology that makes it possible to project an image with high and low lights.
+It can also show more details in dark and light areas.
+There are different standards, the best known of which are Dolby Vision, HDR10, and HDR10+.

-NB: to benefit from it, you need a compatible projector and content (film, video, etc.) itself in HDR format.
+NB: To benefit from it, you need a projector that is compatible and also the content in HDR format.

 Placement and Projection Balance

-The projection balance determines the relation between image size and the position of the projector.
-The balance between the distance and the screen width.
-Each projector generally has a projection ratio (mini and maxi), which indicates its placement possibilities.
+The projection balance is the relation between the image size and the position of the projector.
+The distance is related to how wide your screen is.
+Each projector has a ratio for mini and maxi projection.

-- Projection balance less than 1: it is a short focal length.
-That is to say.
-We can place the projector very close to the screen.
+- Projection balance less than 1: It is a short focal length.
+That means we can put the projector very close to the screen.

-- It included in 1 and 2: the most frequent case.
-For a projection balance of 1.5, it will take a setback of 3 m for a screen 2 m wide.
+- It included in 1 and 2: A projection balance of 1.5 will take a setback of 3 meters when it is 2 meters wide.

-- Greater than 2: it is a long focal length.
-Will generally position the projector behind the viewer.
+- Greater than 2: It is a long lens.
+The projector will usually be behind the person looking at it.